Blue Mosque, Yerevan: In politics

 Multiple Western and Armenian sources describe the mosque as Iranian/Persian.
 (Note: For instance, Armenpress, the state news agency, calls it the "Iranian Blue Mosque of Yerevan" in a 2013 article.)
 The anthropologist and ethnographer Tsypylma Darieva notes that "in local media and in official discourses, the Blue Mosque has been strongly associated with the new expatriate political body symbolizing the recent Armenian–Iranian friendship.
 This dominant reading of the place defines the Blue Mosque exclusively as the 'Persian Mosque'."
-Darieva notes that it served as a Friday mosque for the Muslim population in Yerevan until the mid-1920s.

 In Azerbaijan, the mosque is usually referred to as a monument of Azerbaijani heritage of Yerevan.
 One government official called it "the largest religious center of Azerbaijanis living in Yerevan."
 A 2007 book titled War against Azerbaijan: Targeting Cultural Heritage, published by the Ministry of Foreign Affairs of Azerbaijan and the Heydar Aliyev Foundation, objected to the restoration of the mosque in the 1990s and to its "presentation as a Persian mosque."
 The Blue Mosque is given an exclusive Azerbaijani character by the official Azerbaijani discourse, which is spread through speeches, news and media sources, and scholarly works.
 Some Azerbaijani sources anachronistically equate the modern Azerbaijani nation with the ethnically diverse population of the Erivan Khanate in the 19th century.
 In Azerbaijan, the Heydar Aliyev Foundation has heavily funded efforts to alter historical facts in order to shape the views of Azerbaijani citizens.

 The independent Armenian scholar Rouben Galichian argues in his 2009 book Invention of History:

 It must be said that all mosques built [in Yerevan] between the 1635 and 1820s were erected by the Iranians and bearing in mind that the local Muslim population, as well as the Persians were both Shias, their mosques were identical.
 Hence, it is very difficult to understand how the Blue Mosque could be an “Azeri” mosque, since such a classification did not exist.

 At a 2022 forum, Armenian prime minister Nikol Pashinyan stated: "We have great respect for Islamic civilization and religion, and one of the clearest proofs of this is the Blue Mosque in the center of Yerevan, which, by the way, was restored during the period of Armenia’s independence."
 At the 2023 Munich Security Conference, Pashinyan, in response to Ilham Aliyev's accusation that Armenia destroyed mosques in Nagorno-Karabakh, stated that Armenia has a "Muslim minority in our country, and we have a functioning mosque."